Carbohydrates & Athletic Performance

 Carbohydrates for hydration

 In hydration, carbohydrates play key roles in fluid and nutrient delivery and absorption (5).
-The concentration and make up of the solution you’re consuming can play a vital role in how your body will oxidize (utilize) the carbohydrates and electrolytes you are consuming (7).
-Plus is a flavorless tablet that contains a blend of performance based carbohydrates + electrolytes.
+The concentration and makeup of the solution you’re consuming can play a vital role in how your body will oxidize (utilize) the carbohydrates and electrolytes you are consuming (7).
+Nuun Endurance is a powder drink mix that contains a blend of performance based carbohydrates + electrolytes.
 The product is formulated to help increase gastric emptying (rate of nutrient delivery) by its hypotonic (<6% CHO concentration) solution characterization (7,8,9).

 Carbohydrates for fueling

 In fueling, carbohydrates also play important roles.
 As mentioned earlier, when exercising at a higher intensity the body will begin relying on carbohydrates more for fuel (and some fat) (1,2).
 Therefore, your body will depend on your glycogen (stored form of carbohydrates) stores for fuel.
 Stored glycogen is primarily located within liver and muscle tissue.
 When you give your body the nutrients (carbohydrates) it needs at those higher intensities, you spare glycogen.
 Those CHO’s you’re taking in will help keep your blood sugar constant, and help maximize exercise performance (17,18,20).